Divyanshu6928/Dev-Mode/readme.md

 - Push your branch to your fork.
 - Open a Pull Request!

 ⚠️Note: Whenever I deploy new project on internet I Will paste link in repo description.
-Defenately try to check out it and give feedback on it.
+Definitely try to check out it and give feedback on it.

 ## 💛 Support & Contact
 Got any questions or feedback?
 Let’s talk! 🤖